Simple Steps for Volunteers

 - Complete application form and return to school

-- Attend a meeting with Assistant Principal to clarify experience phase/work preferences and school expectations
+- Attend a meeting with a member of the Senior Leadership team to clarify experience phase/work preferences and school expectations

 - DBS and documentation check